MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/infoprotect-settings-tutorial.md

 If you click **Dismiss**, the new label is not applied but you see how the email is still labeled with the default label that we configured, **General**.
 The available labels are still visible to select as an alternative.

 If you select **Change now**, the email is relabeled to the  **Confidential** sublabel.
-However, users can still change the label before sending the email, by selecting the Edit Label icon:
+However, users can still change the label before sending the email, by selecting the Edit Label:

 ![Azure Information Protection tutorial - prompt to relabel email to match labeled attachment](./media/infoprotect-editlabel-icon.png)